 - For the cake:

-- 100 g xylitol powdered stevia or sweetener of choice
+- 100 g xylitol powdered stevia or white sugar

 - For the drizzle topping:

-- 2 tbsp rice syrup or other liquid sweetener of your choice
+- 2 tbsp rice syrup or other liquid sweetener of your choice, or white sugar

 - Sprinkle of xylitol or sweetener of choice for decoration